 For the year For the year ended

 Decemb December 31

-2022 2021
+2023 2022

-Associates ,
+Substantive related party

-Tailyn Technologies, Inc. \$417 \$160
+Tailyn Technologies, Inc. \$295 \$417

 The sales price to the above related parties was determined through mutual agreement based on the market conditions.
 The collection periods for sales to related parties and to third parties were all month-end 30~120 days.
-The outstanding balances as of December 31, 2022 and 2021 were unsecured, non-interest bearing and to be settled in cash.
+The outstanding balances as of December 31, 2023 and 2022 were unsecured, non-interest bearing and to be settled in cash.
 The receivables from the related parties were not guaranteed.